Whatapalaver/100_Days_of_Code/r2-log.md

 ### R2D8
 I started the day with a walk to the allotment while I watered the crops while pondering the hash challenge waiting for me at home.
 It's what is known as "procrasta-gardening".
 Anyway, I cam home feeling fairly nervous about the the last hash challenge in the mastery-curriculum, but it was smooth(-ish) sailing.
 Job done!
 Onto methods now....
+Quite an intense afternoon trying to refactor my Blackjack methods so that they passed the test.
+I wrote a working program pretty quickly but ignored the instruction to keep my methods to a single task.
+You should be able to name a method without the requirement for an "and".
+I'm afraid all mine were multi-talented for a while.

 ### R2D7
 I have spent hours trying to solve the crocodile invested water problem today.
 Finally got a solution, splitting arrays and testing for presence of croc "C".
 I reckon it could be improved quite substantially but I'm feeling eager to move on.
 Hashes next.